chadkluck/serverless-video-converter/README.md

 - Integrate with AWS Rekognition to analyze video content for moderation or metadata tagging.
 - Integrate with AWS Transcribe to generate captions automatically.

 When extending, it is important to maintain separation of concerns.
 Think of separate micro-services in a chain, each performing ONE duty.
 Use event driven architecture and step functions to orchestrate processing.
 Implement automation and checks such as not submitting a video with no audio, or only orchestral music, to Transcribe.
-Ensure there are places where a human can verify and intervene (step functions are great for this) to prevent unnessary processing.
+Ensure there are places where a human can verify, intervene, or approve (step functions are great for this) to prevent unnecessary processing.

 ## Author